 I am a fish ecologist with a passion for science communication, data visualization and providing empirical data to support resource management.
-I use fish otoliths ("earstones") as natural tags to reconstruct environmental and growth histories, and to estimate the relative success of different life history strategies.
-I use a multidisciplinary approach, combining ecology, geochemistry, physiology, metadata analysis, GIS and modeling.
-I am currently a Project Scientist at Center for Watershed Sciences, working with Drs Rachel Johnson, Mike Miller & Stephanie Carlson, examining how frequently and successfully juvenile Chinook salmon rear in the Sacramento-San Joaquin Delta under varying flow regimes (2014-18).
-I am interested in exploring how different management actions may affect the resilience of California Central Valley salmon by way of the "portfolio effect".
-My previous research focused on methods to identify the population structure of marine fishes, as well as experimental work to better understand physiological influences on otolith element chemistry.
+I primarily use fish otoliths ("earstones") as natural tags to reconstruct environmental and growth histories, and to estimate the relative success of different life history strategies.
+I use a multidisciplinary approach, combining ecology, geochemistry, physiology, GIS and modeling.
+I am currently a research scientist at the Center for Watershed Sciences, collaborating with Drs Rachel Johnson, Mike Miller & Stephanie Carlson, exploring juvenile salmon rearing patterns and growth trajectories under varying climatic conditions.
+I am interested in exploring how anthropogenic stressors and different management actions may affect the survival and resilience of salmonids and other commercially important fishes.
+My previous research focused on the population structure and connectivity patterns of marine fishes, and exploring the use of natural chemical markers as both physiological and environmental recorders.